Monicazation: Personal life

-Monica started writing poems and music while she was a teenager.
+Swaida started writing poems and music while she was a teenager.
 While in Nana Primary school Warri, Monica was writing songs with her younger sister.
 They used to sing and rap even before she knew anything about rapping.
 She first fell in love with drama while in Hussey College Warri.
 She joined a theater group called Silver Line Productions with Felix Okwelum as the theatre director in Warri.
-She acted on stage doing dramatic poetry like Abiku etc. She also acted in plays like The Gods Are Not To Blame, House Asunder, and many more.
+She acted on stage doing dramatic poetry such as Abiku.
+She also acted in plays like The Gods Are Not To Blame, House Asunder, and many more.
 She toured with Silver Line Production for years before focusing more on music.
 She did background singing for stars including Majek Fashek, Sunny Okosun, and Evi Edna.
 She also did lots of jingles and voice-over work.
 She toured extensively with Majek Fashek's band all over Nigeria and Africa and her fondest experience was when they played at the Oba Palace in Benin.
-Monica Omorodion Swaida was best known in the 1990s, along with the likes of Evi Edna, Majek Fashek, and the late Sunny Okosun.
+Swaida was best known in the 1990s, along with the likes of Evi Edna, Majek Fashek, and the late Sunny Okosun.
 She owns an insurance company and is married to an American citizen.